bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 Why is this called control flow?
 Well, normally statements in Javascript are run one-by-one till the end of the block.
 There can be function calls in between, but even within a function - it runs the whole body.
 A control flow is something

-Control flow statements change the normal order of execution - where statements are run one-by-one till the end.
+Control flow statements change the normal order of execution.
+Normally, statements within a block of code are run one-by-one and the process ends till the end.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDgzODM2MDMsLTUzNDU0NDYzMl19
+eyJoaXN0b3J5IjpbLTE4ODE3NTIzNDksLTUzNDU0NDYzMl19
 -->